ogupte/trope/README.md

 loggingEventedCat.vocalize(); // logs 'Raja: Meow!'
 loggingEventedCat.vocalize('Purr...'); // logs 'Raja: Purr...'
 ```
-Yes, defining a `LoggingEventedCat` is entirely possible in Trope, but it's up to you to decide how useful these composites can be.
+Yes, defining a `LoggingEventedCat` is entirely possible in Trope, however the usefulness of these composites is at the discretion of the developer.

 See how [multiple inheritance](#description-multiple-inheritance) and [this.super](#description-super) are implemented in Trope.

 #### Native JS Compatibility<a id="native-js-compatibility"></a>
-Trope is completely compatibility with native JavaScript constructors because Trope uses native JavaScript inheritance in its implementation.
-This makes it easy to start using in current projects without having to modify an existing code base to start using it.
+Trope is completely compatibile with native JS because JavaScript constructors are valid Trope definitions!
+This makes it easy to start using it without having to modify an existing code base.
 ```javascript
 // Native JS constructor Shape function Shape (sides) {